Strand PHIL.I Definitions of Philanthropy

 - In the Odjibwa story “The Two Jeebi-Ug or A Trial of Feeling from the Odjibwa,” a hunter and his family are put to a severe test regarding hospitality.
 Do they pass the test or fail it?
 According to the tale, what are the limits of hospitality for one with a generous spirit?

 Allow time for each team to report to the whole group.
 They should begin by sharing the research on their group and then providing a summary of their story.
 They should next go over their discussion questions.

-When all groups have reported, make comparisons and contrasts between the groups and their stories.
-Discuss whether the stories have common elements with other places and people or are they specific to Native American culture.
+When all groups have reported, make comparisons and contrasts between the peoples and stories.
+Discuss whether there are elements specific to Native American culture.

-Working individually, have the learners reflect on their lives and apply the lesson of one of the stories to real life.
-Using a real-life scenario, have the learners write descriptions of how the story fits a situation they have encountered or may encounter in the future.
+Working individually, learners write descriptions of how the story fits a situation they have encountered or may encounter in the future.
 What insight does the story provide in helping its readers develop the strong character trait revealed in the story?